 One thing that almost always trips up new homeowners is the unexpected costs of maintenance.
 Things break down, and as the owner, it’s your responsibility to deal with them.
 If you haven’t budgeted properly for this, then now is the time to do so.
 The standard advice is always to set aside at least 1% of your home’s purchase price each year to deal with any unforeseen expenses.
 This may require reevaluating your budget and finding ways to reduce your monthly expenses.
-If you have any debt that can be quickly paid off, then focus all your energies on doing so until your financial situation has stabilized.
+If you have any debt that can be quickly paid off, focus all your energies on doing so until your financial situation stabilizes.

 You’re facing a sudden loss of liquid savings.You’re facing a sudden loss of liquid savings.

-A home purchase is a significant investment, requiring tens of thousands of dollars (or even hundreds of thousands) to cover the down payment.
+A home purchase is a significant investment, requiring tens of thousands of dollars (or hundreds of thousands) to cover the down payment.
 Most average buyers take years to save up this much money.
 When it’s finally time to buy and hand over all that green, expect to feel a little less certain in your financial position.
 Sure, you’ve bought a house, but now your bank account is a lot lighter than it’s been in a long time.
 At this moment, it is common to feel some doubt about whether buying a home was the right move.

 If you’re feeling down about this, remind yourself that the money is not “lost.”
-You’ve transformed it into a less liquid asset.
+Instead, you’ve transformed it into a less liquid asset.
 This is what it means to invest in a home.
 Your money hasn’t actually gone anywhere.
 It’s in the very building you’re now standing in and will continue to grow as you build equity.
 But if you’re really concerned about your bank account being lighter, then set a savings goal to build it back up again.
 This might mean putting off some home upgrades and new appliance purchases for another time.
-But if having a large financial buffer is that important to you, you should waste no time working towards it.
+But if having a large financial buffer is important to you, you should waste no time working towards it.

 Final ThoughtsFinal Thoughts

 For most people, buying their first home will be one of the most significant milestones in their lives.
-Even those who are on their second or third home purchase will still feel that same rush that they did the first time.
+Even those on their second or third home purchase will still feel that same rush they did the first time.
 But as with anything involving high emotions, there will be a come-down period when you wonder whether you made the right decision?
 Try to expect a bit of buyer’s remorse, no matter how good you feel about the purchase beforehand.
 It may help forestall its impact if it does hit.